cwonjin11/freecodecamp-my-solution/README.md

 * This is to expand my knowledge of Javascript DS&A problem solving skills.

 ## Currently added solution
-* Sum all numbers in a range
+1. Sum all numbers in a range
-* Diff Two Arrays
+2. Diff Two Arrays
+3. Seek and destroy